rednas/EVA/session 7/README.md

 Note:

-In the Inception blocks, the maximum kernel size is 5x5 and hence I picked up 5x5 in receptive field calculation.
+In the Inception blocks, the maximum kernel size is 5x5 and hence 5x5 is used in receptive field calculation.